lukebrider-woolard-cgi/known-world-encyclopaedia/lore/D&D/Player Characters/Active/Risely Bolnhurst.md

 ## Current Notes
-- Has so far been open and honest with the party about who he is and why he is on the run
-- Epic Boon - chose the Moon God's Blessing feat

 ## Core Info
 |   Level   |    Known World Class    |  Subclass  |  Species  | Age | Height |   Build   |
 | :-------: | :---------------------: | :--------: | :-------: | :-: | :----: | :-------: |